 You will become proficient in speaking, reading and writing the language you choose.
 You may spread your beginning and intermediate requirements over four semesters or accelerate your schedule.

-Our World Language Learning Center provides 80 computer workstations, more than 30 software programs for self-study and assignments, multi-language audio and video media, satellite reception of international programs and presentation equipment.
+Our World Language Learning Center provides 80 computer workstations, more than 30 software programs for self-study and assignments, multi-language audio and video media and presentation equipment.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources that are available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.